 Indeed, job tenures are shorter than they were in, say, the 1960s and 1970s, a combination of less employer loyalty, more ambitious employees, and workers who are more apt to quit than put up with what they believe are frustrating jobs.

 But how short is too short when it comes to job tenure?
 I had asked this question in a post earlier this year, but thought it would make a good poll question this time.
-So, what do you think is an acceptable length of time to stay in a job before moving on to something else?
-Vote in the poll below, and I welcome you to comment on this topic.

 How Do You Define a Job Hopper?